-Fireplace Bellows in Practigami; a book from 2013 (diagrammers: Alexander Oliveros and an anonymous helper).
+Fireplace Bellows in Practigami, a book from 2013 (diagrammers: Alexander Oliveros and an anonymous helper).

-Nativity Stable in Origami for Christmas; a book by BOS in Great Britain, 2013.
+Nativity Stable in Origami for Christmas, a book by BOS in Great Britain, 2013 (diagrammer: Polo Madueño).

-Graciela's Toilet in Pajarita 2013 Convention Book; from AEP in Spain.
+Graciela's Toilet in Pajarita 2013 Convention Book, from AEP in Spain (diagrammer: Pere Olivella).

 Books & Articles

-Between human and folded bodies: Examples of affection and care in Bogotá in Hojas y Hablas #20; an academic journal specialized in social sciences, in July-December 2020.
+Between Human and Folded Bodies: Examples of Affection and Care in Bogotá in Hojas y Hablas #20, an academic journal specialized in social sciences, in 2020.

 How to Better Display Folds at Origami Conventions a Community for Creators resource, in 2020.

-¡Enseñar a Párvulos su Primer Modelo no es Sencillo! in 4 Esquinas: Revista Latinoamericana de Origami #24; in 2018.
+Teaching Preschoolers their First Model Isn't Easy! in 4 Esquinas: Revista Latinoamericana de Origami #24, in 2018.

-Also, find some original articles on the corresponding section, here on neorigami.com
+Find some original articles as well on the corresponding section, here on neorigami.com

 Revela art exhibition, as one of the winners of the mixed-media category, in Bogotá, Colombia in 2021.